monicahq/monica/docs/installation/storage.md

 ### 3. Set environment variables

-Don't forget to set this variable to use S3 storage:
+Set the `DEFAULT_FILESYSTEM` variable to use S3 storage:
 ```
 DEFAULT_FILESYSTEM=s3
 ```